Minute, comfortable electrical pulses stimulate the motor nerves of the pelvic floor

 If the cause of your incontinence is anything other than weakened pelvic floor muscles, then InControl will not be of significant benefit to you.

 InControl is not intended for the treatment of pain.
 If you are experiencing pelvic pain, please seek medical advice before using TENS electrical stimulation of sensory nerves to manage that pain.

-Following medical advice, ActivBody or EllaEase would be the products we recommend for pain relief.
+EllaEase is the product we recommend for pelvic pain relief.